 Many air conditioners don’t come with enough refrigerant.
 This can cause mechanical problems and waste energy.
 When you have a new system installed, your contractor should adjust the amount of refrigerant, also called the refrigerant charge, according to pressure and temperature readings and the length of the pipes between your indoor and outdoor equipment.
 Your installer will test your system a few times while adding refrigerant to make sure you have the correct refrigerant charge.

-Wood Air Conditioning can help you choose and install the right size air conditioner for your home.
+Wood Air Conditioning & Plumbing can help you choose and install the right size air conditioner for your home.
 We can also maintain and repair a variety of HVAC systems.
 Call us at 903-285-6550 for more information.

 Image provided by Shutterstock